+Administration

-Administration - The Benefits Trust Committee of the Gaylord Entertainment Company 401(k) Savings Plan is responsible for the administration and operation of the Plan.
+The Benefits Trust Committee of the Plan is responsible for the administration and operation of the Plan.
 Lincoln Financial Group (the "Recordkeeper") has been retained to provide recordkeeping services for the Plan.
 Wilmington Trust Company (the "Trustee") is responsible for the custody and management of the Plan's assets.